 Nowadays, financial markets are filled with noise.
 This is caused by small price movements that may distort the trend and misrepresent the actual picture.
-Many traders find it challenging to navigate noisy markets, which is why they often rely on the Heiken Ashi candles.
-By using this type of chart, they can isolate the noise and picture only the real market trend.
+Many traders find it challenging to navigate noisy markets, so they often rely on the Heiken Ashi candles.
+Using this type of chart can isolate the noise and picture only the real market trend.
 That way, they can better understand what drives the price and whether or not it is just facing short-term volatility.
-It’s also immensely useful in helping to plan their entry and exit points.
+It’s also instrumental in helping to plan their entry and exit points.

 A better indication of the trend

 Heiken Ashi candles represent the market trend way more accurately when compared to traditional Japanese candlesticks.
 This is best understood when we take a look at an example.

 In the first image, you can see a Heikеn Ashi chart on the left that indicates the trend is still in a strong downside movement.

 On the right image, however, you see a traditional Japanese candlestick chart.
 It suggests that the bullish sentiment is getting stronger.
 If the trader takes this into account and decides to go long, he will basically buy in the middle of the downtrend and suffer losses.